Gfruin/LookingForGroup/README.md

 ------------
 1. User-GM will be able to create game pages based on current games and invite PC-users to the page
 2. User will be able to upload images to their posts, group pages, and profiles
-3. Users will be able to send out push notifications based on current conversations
-4. Ratings for PC’s and GM’s and comments
+3. Ratings for PC’s and GM’s and comments

 ------------
 STRETCH GOALS: